Most people believe creativity is about chaos. They think it requires mess, waiting for inspiration, and breaking things.

 Before I founded Switchfire, I spent a decade operating in Military Intelligence and Cybersecurity.

-In that world, "storytelling" wasn't a buzzword.
-It was a mechanism for survival.
-It required analyzing vast amounts of data, understanding human behavior, and predicting outcomes with zero margin for error.
+It required analysing vast amounts of data, understanding human behaviour, and predicting outcomes with zero margin for error.
 I learned that the most effective messages are not the loudest; they are the most accurate.

 I left that career with an observation: The business world is bad at communication.